-I have worked as a professional tutor for the past 4 years, alongside my undergraduate and post- graduate studies at the Universities of Durham and Cambridge.
-I have successfully offered bespoke tuition to over 100 students in the above subjects, across ISEB, EdExcel, OCR and Cambridge IGCSE syllabi.
+I have worked as a professional tutor for the past 6 years, alongside my undergraduate and post-graduate studies at the Universities of Durham and Cambridge.
+I am currently working towards a PGDE and hold Qualified Teacher Status.
+My tutoring approach is therefore informed by the latest research on pedagogical best practice, as well as a wealth of cross-disciplinary experience.
+I have successfully offered bespoke tuition to over 100 students in the above subjects, across ISEB, AQA, EdExcel, OCR and Cambridge IGCSE syllabi.

 I have also worked for several summers as an Activities Manager at Stafford House Study Holidays, a highly reputable summer school.
 This experience working with children outside of an academic environment, has granted me a well-rounded perspective on how to best engage the interest of a student – as well as maximise and sustain their progress.